miafjensen/Data_visualization_and_analysis_group12/README.md

 # DTU 62444 - Data Visualization and Analysis

-This is the course repository for 62444.
-Use it as a template to create your group project repository.
+This is the repository from group 12 based on the template repository from course 62444